 We offer discounted tickets to active duty and retired military personnel at the door.
 However, your entire group can receive the discounted rate by purchasing tickets through a military base.
 AAA members may also receive a discount when purchasing tickets directly from any Northern California AAA office.
 The Monterey Bay Aquarium is unable to sell AAA discounts at the gate.

 We offer our "two days for the price of one" ticketing program through participating hotels.
 You may also purchase discounted tickets to the Aquarium plus four more top San Francisco attractions with CityPASS.
-Additionally, companies sometimes provide discounted tickets to their employees.
+Additionally, businesses that are part of our Corporate & Credit Union Ticket Program provide discounted tickets to their company employees or members.
 These special rates are not available through the Aquarium itself, but must be purchased directly from these institutions.
 We also extend a discount to groups of 12 or more when paying together with an advance reservation.